mlfpm/deepof/README.md

 ### How do I start?
 ##### Installation:

-The easiest way to install DeepOF is to use `pip <https://pypi.org/project/deepof/>`_:
+The easiest way to install DeepOF is to use [pip](https://pypi.org/project/deepof):

 ```bash
    pip install deepof
 ```

-Alternatively, you can download our pre-built `Docker image <https://hub.docker.com/repository/docker/lucasmiranda42/deepof>`_, which contains all compatible dependencies:
+Alternatively, you can download our pre-built [Docker image](https://hub.docker.com/repository/docker/lucasmiranda42/deepof), which contains all compatible dependencies:

 ```bash